 I’d elaborate on the details of things I did and learnt in the program and at Wego in separate post, but here’s all of it in a nutshell.
 The program provided a good understanding on the breadth and width of the industry.
 On the other hand, the internship at Wego (before it became full time) allowed me to learn and practise technical skills required in the field.
 I was able to leverage on my prior (limited) knowledge on business and accountancy, but still much more to learn.
 With the support of my manager/mentor and lots of online resources, I managed to overcome the steep learning curve.

-The Stuff I Work On Everyday
+The Stuff I (used to) Work On Everyday

 Our first primary set up (in 2015) relied heavily on BigQuery, Google Sheets and Google App Scripts.
 There was also a high reliance on our backend developers to deliver insights and reports to our partners.
 As we progressed, our next primary set up was built on BigQuery, Python, and Google Compute Engine.
 We were (and still are) a small team (none having a computer science background), but we got through the transition.
 Things were much more scalable and reliable with the new set up, and we were less reliant on our developers, who were already packed with other projects.
 We kept some of our projects on the old set up, and I’d explore why in a later post.
 There’re pros and cons of each approach.
 Throughout, we used Chartio as our visualisation platform across the organization.